I Wore Le Labo’s Santal 33 Every Day for 372 Days in a Row*

 1: It just smells great.

 Essentially it’s just another sandalwood perfume, but it manages to be more than that: It smells like something you want to burrow into.
-Not for nothing was it originally developed as a candle (the iconic Santal 26) and only later debuted as a fragrance.
+Not for nothing was it originally developed as a candle (the iconic and perfect Santal 26) and only later debuted as a fragrance.

 2: Its marketing is on point.